-AUTOMOTIVE MECHANICAL REPAIR
+AUTOMOTIVE MECHANICAL REPAIR Certificate

-A Pre-Apprentice course in a Designated Trade sponsored by The Apprenticeship and Industrial Training Branch, Ministry of Labour.
+Automotive Mechanical Repair is a Pre-Apprenticeship program in a Designated Trade sponsored by The Apprenticeship and Industrial Training Branch, Ministry of Labour.

-This course is intended to prepare young people for employment as apprentices in the Automotive Mechanical Repair Trade.
+The program is intended to prepare young people for employment as apprentices in the Automotive Mechanical Repair Trade.